G5unit/SO_REUSERPS/README.md

 # SO_REUSERPS
 Linux kernel patch to route incoming connections/sockets to listening processes based on RPS network scaling Linux kernel capability.
-RPS should be enabled for this option to work. rps_get_cpu() function is not called, we are past that point when assigning a listener to incomming socket, instead we lookup cpu id and use that to route the incomming connection.
+RPS should be enabled for this option to work. get_rps_cpu() function is not called, we are past that point when assigning a listener to incomming socket, instead we lookup cpu id and use that to route the incomming connection.

 I believe there is a case to be made for configurable incoming linux socket routing.
 We should be able to route incoming socket connections to the process/thread we want, and not necessarily be limited to one assignment scheme.
 Currently SO_REUSEPORT provides socket connection balancing across listeners, ones that are listening on the same IP & port, yet does not provide ability to control socket assignment.